mylesagray/docker-tensorflow-s3/readme.md

 # TensorFlow Inference Serving with Docker and S3

+The resulting container image from this experiment is consumed by <https://github.com/mylesagray/anpr-knative>
 ## Pulling models and configs directly from S3 at runtime (slow startup, but dynamic)

 ### Export Amazon Creds